 You may bring in your paper but understand these guidelines:

 You must bring in an additional 30-45 sheets if you want your paper calibrated.
 There will be a $3.00 up-charge for every calibration run.
 If we can’t get close enough calibration after one run, we will check with you before completing a second run.
 More about Calibration in our Print Ready page.

 With new paper comes different calibration, set up and troubleshooting.
 Your job may take longer than the average turnaround time; account for 1-2 additional business days before completion.

 We will not trim custom paper down for the Laser printer.
 Please use the guillotine in our self-service room to trim papers down to size.
 For double-sided printing, paper size should be no smaller than 5×7 inches and no larger than 13×27 inches.

 We have successfully printed on newsprint, adhesive, transfer and even handmade paper.
 To print on speciality papers such as these please schedule a consultation prior to sending your job in.
 Our Production Manager will need to decide if your paper will work before we accept the job.

 See our policies and procedures to make sure you’re ready to print!

 The Risograph is a digital duplicator made for high volume printing.
 It can print only one color at a time.
-The original image is scanned by machine and burnished into the master sheet in order to create multiple copies.
+The original image is scanned by machine and burnished into the master sheet in order to create a stencil for the ink to stamp as your print runs through the machine.
 The masters can also be sent digitally via a connected computer.
 If sending your prints through Adobe Acrobat on the computer, make sure your file sizes are kept as small as possible.

 The Risograph is self-operated and requires an appointment to be made via our Google Calendar.
 You must have prior training before being added to the Risograph Calendar.
 If you have taken a training please email us to be added to the calendar.
 We offer trainings throughout the semester, so keep an eye on our social media for signups.